-We performed a three-step analysis of the investigated sample geometry using finite-difference time-domain (FDTD) simulations [36] in order to disentangle the different contributions to the observed overall enhancement [Fig. 3(a), see Supporting Information for details on the simulations].
+We perform a three-step analysis of the investigated sample geometry using finite-difference time-domain (FDTD) simulations [32] in order to disentangle the different contributions to the observed overall enhancement [Fig. 3(a), see Supporting Information for details on the simulations].
 This approach considers (i) the enhancement in the absorbed power per unit volume by the resonator after 980-nm Gaussian beam illumination (red solid line, circles); (ii) the enhancement in the total emitted power at 1550 nm by a set of uncorrelated dipoles uniformly distributed inside the resonator to mimic spontaneous emission (blue line, triangles), and (iii) the enhancement due to changes in the emission directionality and radiation efficiency related to the fraction of emitted power falling within the objective's collection angle in the air half space (black line, squares).
 Regarding the first contribution, it should be noted that no resonances are observed, as expected because of the large losses in the material at the pump wavelength.
-However, confined structures can non-resonantly absorb a larger fraction of power per unit volume than continuous films, for a fixed excitation fluency, because of the light-trapping contribution coming from high-index-contrast boundary conditions.
+However, confined structures can non-resonantly absorb a larger fraction of power per unit volume than continuous films, for a fixed excitation fluency, because of the lighttrapping contribution coming from high-index-contrast boundary conditions.
 The second contribution is calculated as the ratio of total emitted power by the dipoles inside the resonator and inside the continuous film.
 It should be noted that, in order to simulate uncorrelated dipoles and avoid spurious interference effects, N individual simulations need to be run to consider a set of N dipoles, one for each dipole.
 The third contribution is computed by projecting the local dipole fields to the far field and calculating the flux of the Poynting vector within the objective's collection angle.
 By combining the results of the three analysis steps, we are able to quantify the overall enhancement in the collected emission, as shown in Fig. 3(b) (black line, circles).
-This is in excellent quantitative agreement with the experimental results (also shown in the same panel for comparison, red line, squares).
-The residual deviation between experimental and simulation results for the shorter nanoresonators may be due to a larger degree of elastic strain relaxation (and therefore lower efficiency for radiative recombination) as the length of the resonator is reduced [37], or to the possible effect of surface defects created by the Ga ions during milling, which might play a role for shorter resonators as well.
-Overall, however, the very good agreement between simulations and experiments rules out a significant influence of FIB-induced defectivity, also thanks to the already discussed SiO_x protective layer.
+This is in very nice quantitative agreement with the experimental results (also shown in the same panel for comparison, red line, squares).
+The residual deviation between experimental and simulation results for the shorter nanoresonators may be due to a larger degree of elastic strain relaxation (and therefore lower efficiency for radiative recombination) as the length of the resonator is reduced [33].